 One data bit is transferred during each clock pulse.
-The data on the SDA line must remain stable during the HIGH period of the clock pulse as changes in the data line at this time will be interpreted as a control signal (see Figure 16).
+The data on the SDA line must remain stable during the HIGH period of the clock pulse as changes in the data line at this time is interpreted as a control signal (see Figure 17).